sardagsoftware/morphic-ai-answer-engine-generative-ui/README.md

 The default model configuration is located at `public/config/models.json`.
 For Docker deployment, you can create `models.json` alongside `.env.local` to override the default configuration.

+## Automatic CI/CD (GitHub Actions)

+This repository includes a GitHub Actions workflow at `.github/workflows/deploy.yml` which will run on pushes to `main`.

+- It installs dependencies with `npm install --legacy-peer-deps`, runs `npm run typecheck`, and runs `npm run build`.
+- If you add a `VERCEL_TOKEN` secret to the repository, the workflow will run the Vercel CLI to deploy to production automatically.

+To enable auto-deploys:

+1. Go to the repository Settings → Secrets and create `VERCEL_TOKEN` with a Vercel personal token.
+2. Push to `main`.
+The workflow will run and deploy if the token is present.

 ## 🔎 Search Engine

 ### Setting up the Search Engine in Your Browser